Right Sector: 2014 pro-Russian conflict and 2014 Ukrainian election results

-In April 2014, Right Sector announced that it had begun to form a special Donbas battalion for its paramilitary operations in the War in Donbas.
-On 22 April 2014, pro-Russian insurgents in Slovyansk detained American journalist Simon Ostrovsky for several days on suspicion of spying for the group.
+In April 2014, Right Sector announced that it had begun to form a special Donbas battalion for its paramilitary operations in the war in Donbas.
+On 22 April 2014, pro-Russian insurgents in Sloviansk detained American journalist Simon Ostrovsky for several days on suspicion of spying for the group.

 Right Sector was officially registered as a political party by the Ukrainian Ministry of Justice on 22 May 2014.
 A regional chief told The Wall Street Journal that it was less interested in running for office than in getting politicians to keep their promises.
 In the 25 May 2014 presidential race Yarosh received 127,000 votes, 0.7% of the total cast.
 In a mid-May 2014 poll by the sociological group Rating, the party itself scored 1.7%.
 On 13 June 2014, a prosecutor's office in Kyiv was stormed by people who claimed to be Right Sector activists.
 Yarosh denied his organization's involvement and claimed that he could not have given orders to picket "the man who helped Euromaidan".
 On 15 October 2014, around 125 masked men with Right Sector insignia blocked the company Zaporizhstal; Right Sector denied involvement in this blockade and labelled it as an attempt to discredit the organization.
 In the 2014 Ukrainian parliamentary election, Yarosh as a Right Sector candidate won a parliament seat by winning single-member district number 39 located in Vasylkivka Raion with 29.76% of the votes.
 The party had competed in 35 districts.
 Yarosh did not join a faction in the Verkhovna Rada (Ukraine's parliament).
 In the same election, Boryslav Bereza, Right Sector's chief of information, also won a seat as an independent candidate by winning a district in Kyiv with 29.44% of the votes.
 Bereza also did not join a faction.
 Right Sector did not take part in the October 2015 Ukrainian local elections.

 2015 clash with Ukraine's special security service

 On 10 July 2015, Ukrainian government forces clashed with Right Sector forces in the city of Mukacheve, located in Western Ukraine.
-Two people were killed.
+Two people were killed and seven wounded.
 According to President of Ukraine Petro Poroshenko's parliamentary faction leader Yuriy Lutsenko, these events "result[ed from] the conflict of interests between illegal armed groups and a mafia overtly cooperating with law enforcers."
 Some local leaders indicated the conflict ensued when Right Sector forces attempted to clamp down on the lucrative illegal cigarette smuggling trade to Western Europe, in which local law enforcement have been complicit.
 Immediate fallout from the events included the sacking of the leadership of the local Zakarpatya district customs service.
 Ukrainian MP Mykhailo Lanyo, fingered in the smuggling ring, reportedly fled Ukraine.
 Right Sector leader Yarosh called for calm, and denied that Right Sector troops were being withdrawn from eastern Ukraine.